theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/remove-daclient.md

 ```

 This command removes DA for firstref_client_7 client computers present in domain named child.corp.contoso.com at site 2-Edge-Site.
-This is accomplished by removing the client SG DownlevelClients which contains the Windows® 7 clients and the domain named child.corp.contoso.com.
+This is accomplished by removing the client SG DownlevelClients which contains the Windows??
+7 clients and the domain named child.corp.contoso.com.

 ## PARAMETERS